OpenSourceEconomics/econ-project-templates/docs/src/faq.rst

 Biber on 64-bit MikTeX
 ----------------------

+  **This should occur only on older MikTeX versions, please update if possible.**

-  There have been mulitple issues of with biber on Windows, sometimes leading to strange error messages from Python's subprocess module (e.g., "file not found" errors).
+  There have been mulitple issues of with Biber on Windows, sometimes leading to strange error messages from Python's subprocess module (e.g., "file not found" errors).
 Apparently, current 64-bit MikTeX distributions do not contain Biber.
 Two possible fixes:

   * **Recommended:** In the main ``wscript`` file, replace the line::